 Graduates in the engineering technology program work in a variety of fields.
-They may work in research and development, quality control, product design, production, data collection, testing, electronics manufacturing, networking, broadcasting, and/or computer software/hardware systems, etc.
+They may work in research and development, quality control, product design, production, data collection, testing, electronics manufacturing, networking, broadcasting, and/or computer software/hardware systems, and infrastructure construction.